-COVID-19 Industry Resources
+COVID-19 Industry Resources | Market Research Links | SBDCNet

 Quick Service Restaurant Coronavirus Updates – What restaurants need to know about business continuity, safety, and federal response from QSR Magazine.

-Managing a Temporary Restaurant Closure – Checklist from FSR Magazine for temporarily closing your restaurant due to COVID-19.
+Reopen a Restaurant During Coronavirus – Checklist from FSR Magazine for temporarily closing your restaurant due to COVID-19.

+Resources for Restaurants and Workers Coping with the COVID-19 Emergency – Relief funds for restaurant workers, updates on reopening, industry research related to the crisis, and general COVID-19 resources for the restaurant industry

-International Caterers Association: Coronavirus Resources – Paid and sick leave regulations, managing cash flow, and sanitation guidance
+International Caterers Association: Coronavirus Resources – Returning to work and reopening guidance for the catering industry

 National Coffee Association: COVID-19 Resource Center – Revenue loss guidance, supply chain and business operations disruption tips, and workplace health and safety

-Specialty Coffee Association: COVID-19 Resources – Community COVID-19 resource database
+Specialty Coffee Association: COVID-19 Resources – News and Resources Related to the COVID-19 Pandemic for the specialty coffee industry

-United States Bartenders’ Guild: COVID-19 Resources – National, state, and local relief aid and job network opportunities

-Molson Coors Co offering grants to bars and restaurants – Providing $1 million to bartenders and other service industry professionals through the United States Bartenders’ Guild due to COVID 19 pandemic
+Coronavirus Planning & Response for Bars and Restaurants – Reopening and closure updates, business continuity guidance, and coronavirus news

+OneDine COVID-19 Regulations by State – providing food service regulation updates by state

 Retail

-Retail Industry Leaders Association: Coronavirus Resources for Retailers – Displaced workers assistance, industry news, and compliance guidance
+Retail Industry Leaders Association: Coronavirus Resources for Retailers – Reopening and recovery guidance, industry news, and compliance guidance

-Coronavirus Resources for Retailers – Economic recovery and loan resources, state and federal response updates, and workplace and employment law guidance
+Coronavirus Resources for Retailers – State retail restrictions, reopening guidance and workplace and employment law guidance

+Coronavirus and the Resale Industry – Health and safety best practices, legislative updates, and industry resources

+Home Furnishings Association: COVID-19 Recovery Resources – Best practices, loans and grants, and latest industry news

+Furniture Today: COVID-19 Resources – Safety protocols, industry news, and coronavirus updates

+American Booksellers Association: COVID-19 Resources – Resources for reopening, financial assistance opportunities, publisher and vendor support, and safety guidelines

-Coronavirus (COVID-19) and Independent Grocers – Resources, best practices and other precautionary actions grocers can take to prepare for the Coronavirus.
+Coronavirus (COVID-19) and Independent Grocers – Resources, best practices, food safety, and other risk management actions for the grocery industry

+Farmers Market Coalition: Farmers Markets Respond to COVID-19 – Best practices, industry news, and resources for farmers and markets

 The Food Industry Association Coronavirus Resources – Background information, a preparedness checklist, resources and more to support the food industry.